NETiSACK/brunch-f2fs/README.md

 <!-- Warning -->
 ## Warning

-This project still in experimental and in-development state.
+**This project still in experimental and in-development state.**

-Please take a look at [Brunch Framework by sebanc][bruch-framework] and [F2FS][f2fs] first if you don't know what this fork about.
+**Please take a look at [Brunch Framework by sebanc][bruch-framework] and [F2FS][f2fs] first if you don't know what this fork about.**

-This fork and I will not take any responsibility If anything bad happened to your device.
+**This fork and I will not take any responsibility If anything bad happened to your device.**

 F2FS is a best performance and higher longevity for Flash-memory based storage like eMMC, widely used on Android and embedded Linux systems but also known for data lost and corruption upon dirty shutdown.

-So, this project is suitable for battery-enabled devices like Tablet PC or cheap laptop with eMMC storage.
+So, this project is suitable for battery-enabled devices like Tablet PC or cheap laptop with eMMC storage, though you should play safe by sync your files every time.

-Please take your own risk.
+**Please take your own risk.**

 <!-- Project Brief -->
 ## About This Fork

 This is a modified version of sebanc's Brunch Framework, replacing every ext2/4 partitions with F2FS Filesystem.

-Following partitions will be formatted as F2FS upon install and update:
+Following partitions will be formatted as F2FS:
 - STATE
 - ROOT-A
 - ROOT-B
 - ROOT-C
 - OEM

+**Installing from host OS system into target disk will still in original ext2/ext4 partitions until installing into internal disk like eMMC inside USB Boot, which done by `chromeos-install` command from ChromeOS itself.**

+**So, full disk installation by USB Boot is required to preventing this [issue][data-corruption-f2fs].**

 See more about ChromeOS partition scheme: [ChromiumOS Drive Partitions][chromiumos-drive-partitions]